 Visual Studio Code is primarily a code editor but it has much more features bundled inside You could describe it even as a programming environment.

-Build custom data science workspace with Docker
+Local open source data science workspace with Docker and Jupyter

 It should be relatively easy to move the dockerized solution to cloud hosting to access the environment through internet.
 Considering how good ML platforms there are available with low cost, I don’t come up with any good reason to build your data science workspace from scratch.